A-Machynak/esp-bt-localization/README.md

 ### The principle

-A "Scanner" is a device, which waits for an incoming `GATT` connection.
+A "`Scanner`" is a device, which waits for an incoming `GATT` connection.
 Upon connecting, it passively scans for devices sending BLE Advertisements and saves their BDA (MAC) and RSSI values.
 These values can then be read by the connected device using `GATT`.

-A "Master" device is used as an aggregator of data saved in Scanners, which listens for BLE Advertisements from Scanners, connects to them, reads their BDA and RSSI values and attempts to approximate the devices' positions.
+A "`Master`" device is used as an aggregator of data saved in Scanners, which listens for BLE Advertisements from Scanners, connects to them, reads their BDA and RSSI values and attempts to approximate the devices' positions.

-A "Tag" is a device, which keeps sending BLE Advertisements.
+A "`Tag`" is a device, which keeps sending BLE Advertisements.

 <hr>